google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 Answering the reverse question is also possible. `element.assignedSlot` tells you which of the component slots your element is assigned to.

-### Shadow DOM's event model {#events}
+### The Shadow DOM event model {#events}

-Some events cross the shadow DOM boundary, some do not.
-In the cases where events cross the boundary, the event target is adjusted in order to maintain the encapsulation that the shadow DOM provides.
+When an event bubbles up from shadow DOM it's target is adjusted to maintain the encapsulation that shadow DOM provides.
 That is, events are re-targeted to look like they've come from the component rather than internal elements within your shadow DOM.
+Some events do not even propagate out of shadow DOM.

+The events that **do** cross the shadow boundary are:

+- Focus Events: blur, focus, focusin, focusout
+- Mouse Events: click, dblclick, mousedown, mouseenter, mousemove, mosueout, mouseover, mouseup
+- Wheel Events: wheel
+- Input Events: beforeinput, input
+- Keyboard Events: keydown, keyup
+- Composition Events: compositionstart, compositionupdate, compositionend

-`event.composedPath()` will return the adjusted event path as an array nodes the event traveled through.
+If the shadow tree is open, calling `event.composedPath()` will return an array of nodes that the event traveled through.
 {: .wf-talkinghead }

-The following events never cross the shadow boundary:

-- `abort`
-- `error`
-- `select`
-- `change`
-- `load`
-- `loadedmetadata`
-- `reset`
-- `resize`
-- `scroll`
-- `selectstart`

 ## Tips & Tricks {#tricks}